-We performed a stress, vibration and fatigue analysis on a bellows design.
+Stress, vibration and fatigue (FEA) analysis was performed on a bellows design.
 The 28-convolution bellows was intended to last for 5 years, or 13.14 billion cycles.

 The bellows assembly is installed in a vertical orientation with its bottom end stationary.

-The bellows top end is subjected to a load that causes its top end to move in a circular motion.
+Its top end is subjected to a load that causes its top end to move in a circular motion.
 Both bellows ends remain parallel at a constant distance apart at all times.
 The resulting motion from the load placed upon this assembly causes the top end to circle around the bellows axis at a radius of 5 mm with a speed of 6,000 rpm.

 Bellows convolutions and ends are geometrically symmetrical about any vertical planes through its axial centerline.
 However, the applied horizontal cyclic load acting on the top end, at any given time, is symmetrical only about the vertical plane that includes the applied load.
-Due to this symmetry condition, only one half of the bellows assembly is modeled and analyzed.
+Due to this symmetry condition, only one half of the bellows assembly was modeled and analyzed.